pennea/pennea.github.io/_posts/2016-04-06-oftw-portfolio-2016.md

 More about the event:

-Rossa O'Keefe-O'Donovan, a 4th year Economics PhD student at UPenn will be running the session.
+Rossa O'Keeffe-O'Donovan, a 4th year Economics PhD student at UPenn will be running the session.
 His focus is on development economics, so this is his jam!

 Students from Wharton undergrad, Wharton MBA, UPenn Law and the UPenn medical school all participated in the process as well, and will be presenting their findings on each of our recommended organizations.